Maintenance for virtual machines in Azure

 For VM-series that do not support Live Migration, local (ephemeral) disks data can be lost during the maintenance events.
 See each individual VM-series for information on if Live Migration is supported.

 When you start self-service maintenance, your VM is redeployed to an already updated node.
-Because the VM is redeployed, the temporary disk is lost and dynamic IP addresses associated with the virtual network interface are updated.
+Because the VM is redeployed, the temporary disk is lost and public dynamic IP addresses associated with the virtual network interface are updated.

 If an error arises during self-service maintenance, the operation stops, the VM isn't updated, and you get the option to retry the self-service maintenance.